talha-shafique/Django-Notes-App/README.md

 A simple yet effective web-based note-taking application built with the Django framework.
 This application allows users to create, view, edit, and delete their personal notes in an organized manner.

+## Functionalities

+This Django Notes App comes with the following features:

+### User Authentication
+*   **User Sign Up:** New users can register for an account to start creating and managing their notes.
+*   **User Login:** Registered users can securely log in to access their personalized notes dashboard.
+*   **User Logout:** Authenticated users can log out of their accounts.
+*   **Page Protection:** Access to notes (viewing, creating, editing, deleting) is restricted to authenticated users.
+Unauthenticated users attempting to access these pages will be redirected to the login page.

+### Notes Management (CRUD Operations)
+*   **Create Notes:** Authenticated users can create new notes with a title and content.
+*   **Read Notes:**
+    *   Users can view a list of all their notes.
+    *   Notes are conveniently grouped and displayed by date.
+    *   For longer notes, a "Show More" / "Show Less" toggle allows users to expand or collapse the content.
+*   **Update Notes:** Users can edit the title and content of their existing notes.
+*   **Delete Notes:** Users can permanently delete notes they no longer need.

+### User Interface
+*   **Responsive Design:** The application features a clean and responsive user interface.
+*   **Styled Forms:** User-friendly forms for creating/editing notes, signing up, and logging in.
+*   **Interactive Note Display:** Notes are displayed in a grid layout, and individual notes can be expanded to view full content.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: